 - Normal "give."
 No prefabricated shower pan will be as rock-solid as a tiled shower base.
 Some small amount of flexing is expected and is not a problem if it causes no leaking.

 - Cheap shower pan.
 All plumbing fixtures come in a range of quality standards, and shower pans are no different.
 A cheap prefabricated pan will have a thinner floor and fewer and less substantial support ribs beneath it, resulting in a base that's much more susceptible to flexing.
 Flexing can be minimized or eliminated if a cheap shower pan is installed in a mortar bed, but an insubstantial shower pan that rests directly on the subfloor is likely to flex underfoot.

 - Heavy users.
 Children and smaller adults can likely use most prefabricated shower pans without incidence, but large, heavy adults are another matter.
 Consult the manufacturer's instructions for information on weight limits for the shower pan.
 Very heavy users may want to use other bathing options if they exceed safe weight recommendations for the shower base.

-Shower pans that don't require a mortar bed usually have support ribs beneath them that radiate out from the drain opening, which are designed to support the shower pan.
+Shower pans that don't require a mortar bed usually have support ribs beneath them that radiate out from the drain opening, which is designed to support the shower pan.
 But if the floor is uneven, those ribs might not rest firmly on the floor across their entire length, and this can lead to flexing.
 Also, if a shower pan has been shimmed on one side to level it, the ribs may be unevenly supported, with gaps in the center.
 And cheap shower pans may not have enough support fins to adequately reinforce the pan.
 For these reasons, some plumbers use a mortar bed even when the shower pan manufacturer doesn't specify one.

 Solutions to the flexing can range from doing nothing at all to removing the base entirely to redo the installation: